themichaelasher/cp_cve_search/README.md

 # Check Point CVE Search

-This is a simple demo to search IPS Protections via the Infinity Portal using the IPS publications API.
+This is a simple demo to search IPS Protections via the Infinity Portal and/or R82 management APIs.

 More information can be found in the following documentation:

 * https://sc1.checkpoint.com/documents/Infinity_Portal/WebAdminGuides/EN/Infinity-Portal-Admin-Guide/Content/Topics-Infinity-Portal/API-Keys.htm